alexandreleroux/Apptronica/maps/README.md

 1. The [iOS Music World Map](iOS-Music-World-Map.geojson)
 2. The [Apptronica Members Map](members-map.geojson)

-# TODO

-* clean up instructions below
-* provide guidelines specific to the ios music world map
-* use icons appropriate for the new map

 # Providing feedback and more

 * You have great ideas to improve this map?
 [Let us know in the issues](https://github.com/alexandreleroux/Apptronica/issues)!